Henry8r8w/Henry8r8w/README.md

 ## 🚀 About Me

-- 🎓 Electrical Enigneering and Economics undergraduate interested in in **Data Science & AI**
+- 🎓 Electrical Enigneering and Economics undergraduate interested in in **ML/AI-backed solution and Software Enigneering**
-- 👨‍💻 Building next-gen AI-backed solutions and MLOps pipelines
+- 👨‍💻 Building efficient software solutions and MLOps pipelines
 - 🌱 Currently exploring **Kubernetes** and **Web Apps**
-- 💡 Passionate about solving complex problems with AI
+- 💡 Passionate about solving buisness problems with AI and learning
 ---

 ## 🏆 LeetCode Progress